MBaramia/trendteller/README.md

 ## Evaluating the product

-- [ ] Show that your met the requirements
+- [ ] Show that you met the requirements
 - How do you do this?
     - [ ] By testing
     - [ ] Discuss testing - show test logs (don't need printouts of every test)